wp-plugins/squirrly-seo/readme.txt

 Squirrly SEO Plugin helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.

 == Description ==
-<h3>SEO Plugin by Squirrly - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page *SEO* in real time.</h3>
+<h3>SEO Plugin by SQUIRRLY - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time.</h3>

  * <strong>Keyword research</strong>: finds the perfect keywords for your articles and analyses them for you.

+ * <strong>SEO Live Assistant</strong>: Checks your SEO on each article or page in real time.
+Before you click the Post button, you know if your article is  optimized 100% or not.

  * <strong>Inspiration box</strong>: pulls images, tweets, wikis and blogs, so that you can inspire yourself very fast on what to write in your article.

  * <strong>Read industry-related blogs, straight from your wordpress</strong>.
 The KeenSkim filter that we use, will mark the relevant content, so that you can reduce 60% of your reading time and start writing your next great article.

- * <strong>SEO Live Assistant</strong>: Checks your SEO on each article or page in real time.
-Before you click the Post button, you know if your article is  optimized 100% or not.

  * Besides excellence in SEO delivered to your Wordpress through our software, <strong>we strive to offer excellence in Customer Service</strong>.
 We were featured on the <a title="Squirrly SEO in Delivering Happiness" href="http://www.deliveringhappiness.com/everyday-happiness-florin-squirrly-and-how-theyre-making-happy-work/" target="_blank">Delivering Happiness Blog</a> for this.